camunda/camunda-docs/docs/components/modeler/feel/language-guide/feel-temporal-expressions.md

 ### Subtraction

 Subtracts a value from another value.
-The operator is defined for the followings types.
+The operator is defined for the following types.

 If a value has a different type, the result is `null`.